JoaoVgon31/CODEX-PRE-QUALIFICATION-TEST/README.md

 ## How to run the code

-All the exercises can be saw and/or executed in this website: link for the website still unavailable.
+All the exercises can be saw and/or executed in this website: [access website](https://codex-pre-qualification-test.web.app/).
 It contains a menu for accessing which one of the exercises.
 In case that an exercise doesn't need a code, the menu can be used to access the referent resolution, and in case that an exercise was not solved, there will be a page that shows a message informing that.

 ## About the website